English Jowar Roti (1 Piece) and English Brinjal Curry (1 Cup)

 Portion Control

-Reduce the portion size of both the jowar roti and the brinjal curry to minimize the overall carbohydrate intake, which helps in managing glucose levels.
+Reduce the portion size of the jowar roti and brinjal curry to minimize carbohydrate intake.

-Add a source of lean protein like grilled chicken, tofu, or lentils.
-Protein slows digestion and the absorption of carbohydrates, leading to a more gradual rise in blood sugar.
+Add a source of protein like grilled chicken, tofu, or lentils, which can help slow down the absorption of carbohydrates.

 Find Glucose response for your favourite foods